Boran Kuzum

 Boran Kuzum (born 1 October 1992) is a Turkish actor.
 He graduated from the Theater Department of Istanbul University State Conservatory in 2015.
 Kuzum had studied economy at Ankara Gazi University for a year, but gave it up to study.
 His father, Bora Kuzum was the deputy manager of Ankara State Theatre.
 His mother, Fatma Zehra, is a graduate of Fine Arts.

 Biography

-In the same year, he played a protester named Pharmacist Suat in 6 episodes of the period drama Analar ve Anneler alongside Okan Yalabık and the Mad Sultan Mustafa I, in 10 episodes of the period drama Muhteşem Yüzyıl: Kösem.
-With Miray Daner, he played a Greek lieutenant named Leon in the period drama Vatanım Sensin, which won a Golden Butterfly Award for Best Series, spinn off crime series "Saygı", fantasy series Hakan: Muhafız and music video "Son Mektup".
-With Pınar Deniz, he played in film "Aşkın Kıyameti" for twice times.
+Kuzum played a protester named Pharmacist Suat in 9 episodes of the period drama Analar ve Anneler alongside Okan Yalabık and played the Mad Sultan Mustafa I, in 12 episodes of the period drama Muhteşem Yüzyıl: Kösem.
+With Miray Daner, he played a Greek lieutenant named Leon in the period drama Vatanım Sensin, which won a Golden Butterfly Award for Best Series, spin off crime series "Saygı", fantasy series Hakan: Muhafız and music video "Son Mektup".
+He acted alongside Pınar Deniz, in the film "Aşkın Kıyameti".

 He played "Konstantin Gavrilovich Treplev" in the play The Seagull by Anton Chekhov at the Istanbul Theater Festival's opening.
 The play won the Üstün Akmen Theatre Award for Best Play and was nominated for the Afife Jale Award.